duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: [Paper](https://www.researchgate.net/publication/329277474_Can_Everyday_AI_be_Ethical_Machine_Learning_Algorithm_Fairness_english_version
 10.13140/RG.2.2.22973.31207) about fairness involved in algorithms that undergo ML

-#### Example: Artificial Neural Network to predict risk of pneumonia patients
+#### Example: Artificial Neural Network Predicting Risk of Pneumonia Patients

 - Explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example:
      - University of Pittsburgh studied a system used to predict the risk of pneumonia patients.
      - From the data it was learning from, the autonomous system simply believed that the presence of asthma results in being low risk and classified patients as so, which was incorrect and problematic (Medium).

-See also:[Article](https://becominghuman.ai/its-magic-i-owe-you-no-explanation-explainableai-43e798273a08) with more detail about Pneumonia and Asthma Risk System
+See also: [Article](https://becominghuman.ai/its-magic-i-owe-you-no-explanation-explainableai-43e798273a08) with more detail about Pneumonia and Asthma Risk System

-#### Example: Teachers can teach about an example of Algorithmic inaccuracy: The Boeing 737 MAX.
+#### Example: The Boeing 737 MAX

 - Explain the incidents involving the Boeing 737 MAX